Why Is Moonshine Illegal?

-There are plenty of boozes you can buy: whiskey, rum, gin, and vodka.
-But why the hell can’t you purchase moonshine — a gasoline-tasting, clear, unaged whiskey that’s brewed with grains like barley, wheat, and corn?
+There are plenty of boozes you can buy: whiskey, rum, gin, vodka, cough syrup (hey, we don’t judge).
+So why the hell is moonshine illegal?
+Seems to us that purchasing a gasoline-tasting, clear, unaged whiskey that’s brewed with grains like barley, wheat, and corn?
 It’s been around for centuries and is as embedded into American culture as porn and apple pie— albeit with the stereotype that hillbillies are the hayseeds making it.

-Why is hooch the lone boozy outlaw?
+So why is brewing moonshine the lone boozy outlaw?
 Because Uncle Sam wants to get paid and distilled liquor was, and still is, taxed more than beer and wine combined at a rate of $2.14 for a bottle of 80-proof spirits, according to the Alcohol and Tobacco Tax and Trade Bureau (moonshine hovers between 80-100 proof).

 But times have changed, and eye-watering hooch is now in serious demand, mostly thanks to man-bun sporting hipster’s insatiable thirst, prompting small startup distilleries in places like Tennessee and California to start popping up and selling their goods online and in liquor stores across the country.
 And business is good.